taosdata/TDengine/docs/en/10-third-party/01-collection/09-emq-broker.md

 Log into TDengine CLI and query the corresponding database and table to verify whether the data has been correctly written to TDengine:

-![TDengine Database EMQX result in taos](../../assets/emqx-platform-11.webp)

-For detailed usage of TDengine, please refer to the [TDengine Official Documentation](https://docs.taosdata.com/).
-For detailed usage of EMQX, please refer to the [EMQX Official Documentation](https://www.emqx.io/docs/zh/v4.4/rule/rule-engine.html).
+![TDengine Database EMQX result in taos](../../assets/emqx-platform-11.webp) For detailed usage of EMQX, please refer to the [EMQX Official Documentation](https://docs.emqx.com/en/emqx/latest/data-integration/rules.html#rule-engine).